ODtian/riscv-formatter/README.md

 # RISC-V Formatter

-This is a simple formatter for RISC-V assembly code.
+A simple VSCode formatter extension for RISC-V Assembly